PierreBedoucha/js-infrastructure/1_npm-install/README.md

 Should be >= 1.4

 ## Install some global utilities
-The general syntax for installing npm packages is npm install <package>.
+The general syntax for installing npm packages is npm install package-name.
 The -g flag will install something globally.

 `npm install -g http-server`